bmckalip/zotero-media-downloader/README.md

         - renamed `FILE_FORMAT` to `VIDEO_FILE_FORMAT`
         - added `AUDIO_FILE_FORMAT`
 - [x] **1.1.1** Added support for channel downloading
+- [x] **1.1.2**
-- [x] **1.1.2** Bugfixes and improvements for channel downloading
+    - Bugfixes and improvements for channel downloading
         - fixed bug where downloading channels with different YT url structures would not work (now supports /user/ and /channel/)
         - fixed a bug where only the latest 30 videos from a channel would be downloaded.
 Now all are downloaded.
+    - Added envionment variable `CHANNEL_DOWNLOAD_MAX_DEPTH` to limit maximum number videos that can be downloaded from a channel